datagrovecr/website/docs/index.md

 heroImage: /logo.png
 heroAlt: Logo image
 heroText: Better World Software
-tagline: Join us in beautiful San Jose!
+tagline: Join us in beautiful San Jose, Costa Rica!
 actionText: We are Hiring
 actionLink: /jobs/
 features:
 - title: Learn
   details: Come learn with us.
 We are learning how to create the software that the world needs right now.
 - title: Purpose
   details: We don't make games, we don't sell Ads.
 We build software to create the world we want to live in.